 As part of this study, dust samples from homes of 173 one-dog families were collected, and 163 of them produced levels of the major dog allergen, Canis familiaris 1, or Can f 1.
 Although sample size did not allow for analysis by individual breed, researchers compared quantities of allergens between groups of purebred and mixed-breed “hypoallergenic” and “non-hypoallergenic” dogs, and found no statistically significant differences in levels of Can f 1.
 This interesting study is not conclusive at this point, but it does imply that the individual dog, not breed, and the individual person with allergies, are the most important variables.

-In April 2010, the US Food & Drug Administration warned pet owners that they should not give bones, poultry or any other bone, to their pets.
+The US Food & Drug Administration warns pet owners not to give bones of any kind to their pets.
+This is supported by veterinary dentists and emergency room veterinarians.
 Here are the top 10 reasons bones should be off limits to pets:

 - Chewing on bones can result in broken teeth that require expensive treatment.